G-Code Programming

 Use the G70 and G71 G-codes to configure distance units for the task.
 The G70 and G71 G-codes have the same functionality as the SetupTaskDistanceUnits() AeroScript function.
 For more information, refer to Distance Units.

 Use the G75 and G76 G-codes to configure time units for the task.
 The G75 and G76 G-codes have the same functionality as the SetupTaskTimeUnits() AeroScript function.
-For more information, refer to Velocity and Acceleration Units.
+For more information, refer to Time Units.

 Spindle Feedrate Configuration